chef/automate/components/docs-chef-io/content/automate/ha_common.md

 {{< note >}}

-You require a minimum of three node clusters for ElaticSearcg and Postgres-sql instances.
+You require a minimum of three node clusters for ElasticSearch and PostgreSQL instances.

 {{< /note >}}